Dear Ms. Vicki,

 First, you have to stay positive.
 If you don't, your resentment and depression will get worse.
 Second, there are many ways for military spouses to network.
 Maybe you could start a blog and write about math and science.
 Third, you could start a meet-up for people who are interested in math and science.
 Last, I think you should stay in close contact with your family and friends from home and try to visit them often.
 Before you know it, you will be meeting friends and making connections.

-Now, the difficult part may be due to the fact that you are not patriotic.
-Being unpatrioticcould cause you some problems, especially living on base and in the military community.
-I'm not saying you have to pretend and hide who you really are, but I'm saying since your husband loves his job and is excelling, you may as well support him.
+The difficult part may be due to the fact that you are not patriotic.
+Being unpatriotic could cause you some problems, especially living on base and in the military community.
+I'm not saying you have to pretend and hide who you really are, but I am saying that, since your husband loves his job and is excelling, you may as well support him.

 Thank you for writing me and for reading the column.